Navalny To Face Another Trial Inside Penal Colony Next Week

-The trial of jailed Russian opposition politician Aleksei Navalny has started inside a penal colony on new charges of embezzlement -- which he calls politically motivated -- that could see as many as 10 more years tacked on to his prison time.
+Jailed Russian opposition politician Aleksei Navalny will face a new trial next week inside the penal colony where he is being held, a move that could see as many as 10 more years tacked on to his prison time.

-Navalny has rejected all of the charges, calling them politically motivated.
+Navalny has rejected the charges, calling them politically motivated.

-Within weeks of returning from his convalescence in Germany in January 2021, Navalny was handed a 2 1/2-year prison sentence for violating the terms of an earlier parole.
-His conviction is widely regarded as the result of a trumped-up, politically motivated case.
+Within weeks he was handed a 2 1/2-year prison sentence for violating the terms of an earlier parole.
+His conviction is widely regarded as a trumped-up, politically motivated case.

 All Of The Latest News